-Boston Athenaeum (10 1/2 Beacon Street) is a private members-only library.
-It dates back to 1807, has huge rare books and art collections, and boasts an impressive list of past members: Nathaniel Hawthorn, Ralph Waldo Emerson, Louisa May Alcott, John Quincy Adams, John F. Kennedy, Margaret Fuller, and many more.
+Boston Athenaeum (10 1/2 Beacon Street) is a members-only library.
+It dates back to 1807, has huge rare books and art collections, and boasts an impressive list of past members: Nathaniel Hawthorne, Ralph Waldo Emerson, Louisa May Alcott, John Quincy Adams, John F. Kennedy, Margaret Fuller, and many more.

-Although only members can access most areas of the library, you can join one of the free art and architecture tours offered to the public 2-3 times each week, as well as occasional public lectures.
+Although only members can access most areas of the library, you can join a free art and architecture tour offered to the public 2-3 times each week, as well as occasional public lectures.